-Submachine State S1 in Class1 refers to StateMachine ST2 in Class2 generation to generate code correctly for Submachine State S1.
+Submachine State S1 in Class1 refers to StateMachine ST2 in Class2

+Therefore, we add an <<import>> connector from Class1 to Class2 in order for Executable StateMachine code generation to generate code correctly for Submachine State S1.
 (On Class 1, click on the Quick Linker arrow and drag to Class 2, then select 'Import' from the menu of connector types.)